groussea/opyflow/ReadMe.txt

+﻿
-﻿## About
+## About

 OpyFlow : Python package for Optical FLow measurements.

-It is based on openCV and VTK libraries to detect good features, calculate the optical flow by Lukas Kanade method and interpolate them on a mesh (see explaination below).
+It is based on openCV and VTK libraries to detect good features, calculate the optical flow by Lukas Kanade method and interpolate them on a mesh (see explanation below).
 The package contains also some rendering tools built with matplotlib.
 For flow calculations, it is mainly inspired on the openCV python sample lktrack.py.

 Author: Gauthier Rousseau